 THE HUMAN QUEST FOR BRIGHTER COLORS

-Color vision is a result of human eyes’ capacity to receive frequencies in a narrow range of the electromagnetic spectrum, which is a stream of mass-less photons (particles) traveling in wavelengths at the speed of light.
+Color vision is a result of human eyes’ capacity to receive a very narrow range of frequencies in the limitless electromagnetic spectrum, a stream of mass-less photons traveling at the speed of light.

 “Hue” and “color” are not interchangeable words.

 A HUE is a bandwidth of frequencies in the human visual spectrum.

 A COLOR is a single frequency inside a hue.

 Different color frequencies move through media at different speeds so the angle of refraction (degree of bending) is different for different colors.
 Wavelengths of color frequencies in the violet hue, for example, are bent the most because violet light has a shorter wave length.